Draco309/Snazzy-Window-Manager/README.md

 Q. What programs do I need to have pre-installed to build SWM?

-A. Make sure that you already have the following on your system : libx11, libxft, libxinerama, git, st, dmenu, nitrogen, compton, sxhkd and xfce4-volumed-pulse.
+A. Make sure that you already have the following on your system : Arc-Gruvbox theme, libx11, libxft, libxinerama, git, st, dmenu, nitrogen, compton, sxhkd and xfce4-volumed-pulse.
 That's not an exhaustive list, but it should suffice.

 Q. What files need to go where and do I need root privileges to do that?

 A. You will almost certainly need root privileges for /usr/share/xsessions/.
 Look up how to copy files using "sudo cp" in the terminal online if you're not already familiar with how to do that.

 Where root privileges are not required, simply use a graphical or terminal based file manger to move them to the correct folder.
-After you have done that, make all scripts executable.
-Once again, a quick internet search will tell you how to do that if you'e not familiar with the command line.
+After you have done that, MAKE ALL SCRIPTS EXECUTABLE.

+That can be done easily with a graphical file manger or with the command line.

 Note that the config.def.h and config.h are identical to begin with.

-DON'T FORGET TO MARK ALL DOTFILES AS EXECUTABLE.

 The correct file paths are as follows: